ucsc/site-campus-climate/campus-impacts/index.md

 ### Timely Transcript Receipt
 Without grades, the Office of the Registrar will be unable to provide a complete transcript which may impact applications to transfer, graduate school, external programs or external scholarships.

 Students who want any missing grades should reach out to their course instructor.
-Students who wish to notify the campus about a class or section disruption are able to do so with [an online form](https://docs.google.com/forms/d/e/1FAIpQLSfp3sz6yAzWFuvZBdUNUlYyS8x8IwSkckOGePB5v6IMmHlTBw/viewform).
-The form can be used multiple times.

 ## Graduate Student Wildcat Strikers